Limits of Weighted Graphs via Random Quotients: Introduction

 For simple graphs $(G_n\in\mbb S^n_{\mathrm{sim}})_n$, i.e., undirected graphs with weights $(G_n)_{i,j}\in\{0,1\}$ and with no self-loops so $\diag(G_n)=0$, we conclude that $(G_n/2|E(G_n)|)_n$ is quotient-convergent if and only if $\left(\frac{\mathrm{hom}(H;G_n)}{|E(G_n)|^{|E(H)|}}\right)_n$ converges for all simple graphs $H\in\mbb S^k_{\mathrm{sim}}$ (see Corollary~\ref{cor:dense_graphs1}).
 Thus, quotient-convergence of simple graphs is equivalent to convergence of a homomorphism-density-like quantity, but one that is differently normalized than usual.
 To the best of our knowledge, such a normalization based on the number of edges has not appeared previously in the literature, as normalizations based on the numbers of vertices $k$ and $n$ are used (see Section~\ref{sec:related_work}).
 As a consequence, we will see below in our discussion of limit objects (Corollary~\ref{cor:undirected_graphs}) that quotient-convergent sequences of both dense and degree-bounded sequences of simple graphs converge to the same (uninteresting) limit.
 In fact, quotient limits of simple graphs can only detect stars, which are vertices on which a positive fraction of edges are incident.
-More broadly, the utility of our framework lies in uncovering such hub structure in weighted graphs.
+More broadly, hub structure in weighted and directed graphs can consist not only of (weighted and directed) stars, but also of individual edges carrying a significant fraction of the edge weight in the graph.
+Such structure is modeled by our limit objects for quotient-convergent sequences, which we proceed to describe in detail.